Just Press Enter

 When Precision Matters

-There are exceptions.
-System prompts that run thousands of times?
-Worth optimizing.
-API calls you're paying for at scale?
-Measure twice.
+There are exceptions: system prompts that run thousands of times are worth optimizing, and for API calls you're paying for at scale, measure twice.

-But for the 99% of prompts that are just you and a chat window?
-Send the rough draft.
-Iterate.
-Move on.
+But for the 99% of prompts that are just you and a chat window, send the rough draft, iterate, and move on.

 Beyond Prompts

-This isn't just about LLMs.
-The same pattern shows up everywhere.
+This isn't just about LLMs, though - the same pattern shows up everywhere.

 The email you've rewritten four times?
 Send it.
-The message to that person you've been meaning to reach out to?
-Send it.
-The side project you've been "planning" for months?
-Ship it.
-The shot you're not sure you should take?
-Take it.
+Same for the message to that person you've been meaning to reach out to, the side project you've been "planning" for months, and the shot you're not sure you should take.

 Perfectionism masquerades as quality control, but it's usually just fear.
-The rough version gets you feedback.
-The polished version sits in drafts.
+The rough version gets you feedback while the polished version sits in drafts.

 Try It

-Next time you catch yourself rewriting, stop.
-Look at your rough draft.
+Next time you catch yourself rewriting, stop and look at your rough draft.
 It's probably fine.

 Just press enter.